Recycraft/recycraft-backed-api/README.md

 ## License

-Recycraft is using the Laravel framework where it is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Recycraft is using the Laravel framework where it is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).